-Carotone Black Spot Corrector (B.S.C) is one of the most popular skincare products in the Nigerian market today, used by thousands of women and men for different skin-enhancing purposes.
-While some people use this Carotone cream to clear black spots on the face, others use it for skin lightening (bleaching), while some others use it for fading of acne scars, discoloration and getting rid of pimples.
+Carotone Black Spot Corrector (BSC) is one of the most popular skincare products, used by thousands of women and men for different skin-enhancing purposes.
+While some people use this Carotone cream to clear black spots on the face, others use it for skin lightening (bleaching), while some others use it to fade acne scars, tackle skin discoloration and get rid of pimples.

-Carotone Black Spot Corrector Cream Ingredients and Composition
+Carotone Black Spot Corrector (BSC) Ingredients and Composition

 First, before we look at the ingredients, it is important to point out that the information about the manufacturer of Carotone Black Spot Corrector (and other Carotone/ Caro White products) is sketchy or even non-existent.
 We have tried hard to find out the company behind this product, but no information about them is available online – no address, no contact phone number, no email, no website!

 The only thing we could gather after painstaking research is that the company behind Carotone skincare products is based somewhere in Asia – likely in Thailand or Vietnam.

 With such a shadowy background, we should view the ingredients listed on the pack of Carotone Black Spot Corrector with a large dose of caution, since they may not be accurate or indicative of the real composition.